What Is a RAID Log and Why Should I Use One?

 Pros and Cons of Using a RAID Log

 There is never a magic bullet that can pierce all problems, and a RAID log is no different.
-There are pros and cons to using one.
+There are pros and cons to using this project management chart.

 Pros